Anisotropic Special Relativity: Introduction

 \section{Introduction}

 One of the widely accepted fundamental theories of physics is Special Relativity (SR) in which Quantum Field Theory (QFT) and Standard Model (SM) of the universe are grounded.
-In SR, some quantities, like the line element ${ds}^2=(dt^2-dx^2-dy^2-dz^2)$, are invariant under the Lorentz group transformations.
-Despite the very strict restrictions on departure from Lorentz symmetry \cite{LIVTest1, LIVTest2, LIVTest3}, the Lorentz Invariance Violation (LIV) idea \cite{LIVIdea1,LIVIdea2} is still popular.
+In SR, quantities such as line element ${ds}^2=(dt^2-dx^2-dy^2-dz^2)$, are invariant under the Lorentz group transformations.
+However, despite the very strict restrictions on departure from Lorentz symmetry \cite{LIVTest1, LIVTest2, LIVTest3}, the Lorentz Invariance Violation (LIV) idea \cite{LIVIdea1,LIVIdea2} is still popular.
 One of the scenarios for LIV is Standard Model Extension (SME) \cite{SME} in which the Lorentz violation is allowed by adding non-relativistic terms to the Lagrangian.
 On the other side, there are theories wherein the LIV does not require the complete breakdown of relativistic symmetry.
-The examples of latter are perturbation approach of Coleman and Glashow \cite{Coleman} and Very Special Relativity (VSR) proposed by Cohen and Glashow \cite{VSR}.
+The examples of latter are perturbation approach of Coleman and Glashow \cite{Coleman} and Very Special Relativity (VSR) proposed by Cohen and Glashow \cite{VSR} both of which consider the anisotropy in space-time as an origin of LIV.
+So, the anisotropy of space-time is one of the possible scenarios for LIV, whose upper bound has already been investigated by analysing the cosmological data \cite{COSTest} as well as performing terrestrial experiments \cite{LASTest, SYNTest}.\\ There are two more theories allowing for LIV, Finslerian structure of the space-time \cite{FinslerBook} and Non-Commutative Quantum Field Theory \cite{NCQFT}, in context of which VSR can be realised \cite{VSR=Finsler, VSR=NCQFT}.
+In fact, a deformation of VSR symmetry can be seen in the case of a Finsler space-time in which the fundamental metric $g$ can be obtained from a function $F={(\eta_{\mu\nu}dx^{\mu}dx^{\nu})}^{(1-b)/2}{(n_{\alpha}dx^\alpha)}^{b}$ using $g_{\mu\nu}=\frac{1}{2}{\partial_\mu\partial_\nu}F^2$, where $\eta_{\mu\nu}$ is the Minkowski metric of SR, $n^{\alpha}=(1, 0, 0, 1)$ is a null vector and $b$ is a constant parameter.
+VSR suggests a subgroup of the Lorentz group, SIM(2), in addition to the space-time translations to be the maximal symmetry of nature wherein one of the three spatial directions is preferred.
+Also, on the track of building an anisotropic version of SR, Bogoslovsky suggested the Finslerian line element $ds={(\eta_{\mu\nu}dx^{\mu}dx^{\nu})}^{(1-b)/2}{(n_{\alpha}dx^\alpha)}^{b}$ which is not SR invariant but VSR invariant \cite{Bogoslovsky1, Bogoslovsky2}.\\ One of the main challenges for the aforementioned anisotropic theories is to allow for LIV and yet results into the same representations of the conventional Lorentz group.
+For instance, the symmetry group of VSR, SIM(2), has an abelian minimal group composed of two commuting generators $T_1=K_x+J_y$ and $T_2=K_y-J_x$.
+Therefore, it leads only to trivial $1\times1$ representations and does not provide a formalism consistent with the existence of fermion and bosons\cite{VSR=NCQFT}.